 It goes by many names, pre-love garments, secondhand clothes, clothes swaps, thrift shopping or consignment, but they all share one goal: to shop more consciously.
 As shoppers become more familiar with the pain points of mass production and no longer fell the need to buy ‘new’, the resale market may just begin to take over fast fashion in a few years.

-The Hand Me Down collective was started by Norbyah, a Mum of three, teacher, vintage and thrifted fashion enthusiast and blogger, and Akiko, an artist, teacher, model and bikini enthusiast.
+The Hand Me Down collective was started by Norbyah, a Mum of three, a teacher, a vintage and thrift fashion enthusiast and blogger, and Akiko, an artist, teacher, model, and bikini enthusiast.
 Together they host pop-up events and educate the community about the benefits of shopping local, the economic and environmental impact of upcycling clothes.
 We caught up with them about their mission.

 What brought you two together to start the HMD Collective?

 It’s funny, we’ve collaborated on so many fun projects, from photoshoots with local brands to pop up shops and local night markets.
 We even have ideas for our own t-shirt line.
 The connecting thread with all our ideas has been to support local designers and promote a love of the local community and really just bring cool events to Hong Kong people.
 It’s so fun to have someone to bounce creative ideas off of.
 We definitely thrive on sharing this creative energy…And rose.

 Why is it important to support pre-loved clothing and explore thrifting?

 Both of us agree the most pressing reason to support pre-loved clothing and thrifting is an environmental one.
 We both worry greatly about the impact consumption has on our environment, so much so that it’s ingrained in how we live our lives.